mwojnars/hypertag/docs/index.md

 Obviously, pipeline operators can be chained together, such that `EXPR:FUN1:FUN2` is equivalent to `FUN2(FUN1(EXPR))`.
-A filter can be specified using a compound expression, so the use of `obj.fun` or similar constructs
-(an atom followed by any number of "member access" or "indexing" tail operators) is possible.
+A filter can be specified using a compound expression, like `obj.fun` or similar constructs (an atom followed by any number of "member access" or "indexing" tail operators).
-For example, the standard `str.upper` method can be used directly, instead of implementing a custom `upper()` function:
+For example, the standard `str.upper` method can be used directly, instead of implementing a custom `upper()`.
+Below, a pipeline is put inside a text block:

     | {'Hypertag' : str.upper : list : sorted(reverse=True)}

-output:
+that renders:

     ['Y', 'T', 'R', 'P', 'H', 'G', 'E', 'A']